 Having quickly adopted an online/classroom teaching hybrid to ensure we’re still reaching our students during COVID-19, we might have overlooked the key benefits of blended learning.

 In this article we’ll unpack eight major benefits unique to blended learning, so you can harness them to deliver flexible and personalized educational experiences.

 Blended learning is equitable

-The classroom isn’t a perfect fit for every student, and blended learning provides an alternative.
-While everyone still gets the benefits of face-to-face instruction, some of your students will leap at the opportunity to take their learning online.
+While everyone still gets the benefits of face-to-face instruction, some of your students will thrive with instruction delivered online.
 Think of:

 - students with physical disabilities or conditions that are difficult to accommodate in the classroom

 - students with ASD who are sensitive to noise and distraction

 - the introverts who’d rather die than put their hand up in a class discussion.